 In the first years of life, the junction between ring apophysis and the rest of vertebral body is made through a cartilage layer, that is only completely ossified around 18 years old, and this is a weak point.

-The pathophysiology remains unclear.
-Whilst trauma (acute avulsion fracture vs chronic repetitive traction) is considered most likely.
+The pathophysiology remains unclear, although trauma (acute avulsion and/or chronic repetitive traction) is considered most likely.
 Other hypotheses suggest degenerative component, disc herniation, avascular necrosis, traction apophysitis, etc 5.

 They can be classified as follows: